espnet/espnet/doc/espnet2_format_wav_scp.md

 By default, we select `flac` because `flac` can convert linear pcm files with compression rate of ~55 % without data loss.
+`flac` is helpful to reduce the IO load, especially, when training with a large amount of corpus.
 If you would like to change it to the other format, please use `--audio_format` option for `run.sh`.

 ```sh